Shreeram Lagoo

 He was a very vocal and active figure in furthering progressive and rational social causes.
 In 1999, he and social activist G. P. Pradhan undertook a fast in support of anti-corruption crusader Anna Hazare.
 Lagoo was also qualified as an ENT Surgeon.

 Early life

 Shreeram Lagoo was born in Satara district, Maharashtra to Balakrishna Chintaman Lagoo and Satyabhama Lagoo, and was the eldest of four children.
-He attended Bhave High School, Fergusson College (University of Pune) and B. J. Medical College (University of Pune), India and completed his MBBS & MS qualifications.
+He attended Bhave High School, Fergusson College and B. J. Medical College, India and completed his MBBS and MS qualifications.

 Career

 Lagoo started acting in plays during his college years.
 Gaining further interest in theatre, he created a group "Progressive Dramatic Association", with like-minded senior friends like Bhalba Kelkar.

 Meanwhile, he received a degree in ENT Surgery from University of Mumbai in the early fifties and practised in Pune for six years before going to Canada and England for additional training.